-Students transferring to a Teacher education program at Keene State College will receive academic credit for all college-level courses earned toward the requirements of NHCTC at Claremont in the Associate in Arts - Teacher Education program, excluding courses completed with a grade of less than C. In addition to the agreement with Keene State College, other transfer agreements currently include Plymouth State College and New England College.
+Students transferring to a Teacher education program at Keene State College will receive academic credit for all college-level courses earned toward the requirements of River Valley Community College in the Associate in Arts - Teacher Education program, excluding courses completed with a grade of less than C. In addition to the agreement with Keene State College, other transfer agreements currently include Plymouth State College and New England College.

-Because of the large number of Teacher Education options, Teacher Education students at NHCTC at Claremont will design a sequence of courses that best meet the specific requirements of their chosen teaching fields, Students are advised to work closely with an academic advisor.
+Because of the large number of Teacher Education options, Teacher Education students at River Valley Community College will design a sequence of courses that best meet the specific requirements of their chosen teaching fields, Students are advised to work closely with an academic advisor.